bykemalh/vantage/README.md

-# vantage
+# lenovo-vantage

-Lenovo Vantage for Linux
+A description of this project.